boog9/decoder-lite/README.md

 Results are written to `outputs/videos/result.mp4` and logs to `outputs/logs/result.json`.

+Use the `--keep-classes` flag to restrict tracking to specific class IDs.
+If the detector outputs only five columns (no class column), the flag is ignored and a warning is logged.

 ## Notes
 - Only COCO classes 0 and 32 are processed.
 - Torch with CUDA must be present before building ByteTrack. `make venv` installs